zacahryy/CPSC471Project/README.md

 ## Execute program
 To execute and run the server and client, call the appropriate program from the terminal.

-Run python server.py in a terminal to start the server.
+Run pythonserver.py in a terminal to start the server.

         python3 pythonserver.py

+        python pythonserver.py (for windows)
-Run python client.py in another terminal to start the client.
+Run python cli.py in another terminal to start the client.
-Use commands like GET filename, PUT filename, ls, and quit  in the client to interact with the server and perform file transfers.

-Zachary Faulkner &nbsp;&nbsp;&nbsp;&nbsp;zachfaulkner02@gmail.com
+        python3 cli.py

+        python cli.py (for windows)

+The client will then ask to

+        Enter server port:

+The client will then attempt a connection to the server.

 ## Client.py

-Upon connecting to the server, the client prints out ftp>, which allows the user to execute the following commands:
+Upon successfully connecting to the server, the client prints out ftp>, which allows the user to execute the following commands:

         ftp> get <file name> (downloads file <file name> from the server)